Want to boost DOOH engagement? Add haptics [Study]

-The study looked at four interactive digital movie posters that users could interact with via a hand tracking device.
-With Ultrahaptics’ technology, which uses ultrasound to create the sensation of touch in mid-air, we added tactile effects that users could feel on their hands.
+The study looked at four digital movie posters that users could interact with via a hand tracking device.
+With Ultrahaptics’ technology, which uses ultrasound to create the sensation of touch in mid-air, we added tactile effects users could feel on their hands.
 We tested the experiences with and without mid-air haptics to see if we could measure the difference.

 These qualitative reactions were strongly borne out by the quantitative data we collected:

 - 83% of people preferred the experience with mid-air haptics added

 - 73% of people would be more likely to make a purchase after experiencing a haptic poster

 - Net Promoter Score (NPS) increased by an average of 56 points

 - Interaction time increased by 50%

 - Users’ sense of excitement increased (78% with haptics versus 66% without)